brilliancebitcoin/nostrgram/README.md

 * [x] parse and display images in messages
 * [x] implement message caching
 * [x] make the emoji button functional
+* [x] on mobile, push up the chat log when a user opens their keyboard
 * [ ] multi select emojis before closing emoji window
 * [ ] integrate lnbits
 * [ ] make an option to set and modify relays in settings